Let’s talk about standing out in a sea of competitors. I’ve learned over the course of building my own business, and coaching thousands of women

 I’ll explain each element so you can understand it better.
 First, the Content:

 Content is the “what.”
 This is the methodology, the framework, the step-by-step formula that creates results.
 It is the “meat” of what you offer, the how-to or the product.
 When used fully by your client, it provides consistent and predictable results.
-It is the proprietary system we spoke about earlier, for example, the Client Attraction System®.
+It is the proprietary system we spoke about earlier, for example, the The Leveraged Business System®.

 To create Content or a methodology that produces predictable results, it is important that we reverse-engineer how clients will get said results.
 In the case of the Leveraged Business program, I asked myself how specifically I had gotten to Seven Figures in my own business while keeping my freedom (no longer working evenings and weekends, taking two months off a year, many vacations, etc.)